jumpinjackie/forge-e33-mod/design/RED.md

  - Mechanically, it make sense (and is hilarious) to make Gestrals unable to block.
  - 27/11/2025: Dropped the Gestral restriction to avoid parasitism.
 So this is now just an Expeditioner-branded Wave of Indifference.

-## Grosse Tete
+## Grosse Tête

 ```
 3R
 Legendary Creature - Nevron Elemental
-Attacks by bouncing — At the beginning of your upkeep, Grosse Tete deals 2 damage to each creature without flying, then put a quake counter on Grosse Tete.
+Attacks by bouncing — At the beginning of your upkeep, Grosse Tête deals 2 damage to each creature without flying, then put a quake counter on Grosse Tête.
-When Grosse Tete has three or more quake counters, sacrifice it.
+When Grosse Tête has three or more quake counters, sacrifice it.

 1/5
 ```